MicrosoftDocs/ai-builder/ai-builder-docs/entity-extraction-train.md

 ## Train and validate your model

 1. After you create your model, select **Next** to check your selected entities.
 If everything looks good, select **Train** to train your model.

-1. When training completes, select **Go to Details page** in the **Training complete** screen.
+1. On the **Training complete** screen, select **Go to Details page**.

-## Quick test your model
+## Quick-test your model

-The **Details** page allows you to test your model before you publish or use it:
+You can use the **Details** page to test your model before you publish or use it:

-1. On the **Details** page, you can enter the text you want to test.
+1. On the **Details** page, enter the text you want to test.

-1. The quick test should only take a few seconds before displaying the results.
+The quick test should only take a few seconds before displaying the results.

 ## Publish your model